DmitriyShum/dmitriyshum/README.md

 </head>
 <body class="main">
 <img src="https://komarev.com/ghpvc/?username=DmitriyShum&color=green" alt="View Counter">
 <p>Hello!
 I'm Dmitriy, a CS Student from Boston MA.
 I am focused on getting into the Info Tech field, while writing programs and building Embedded Systems projects.
 On my free time, I enjoy going on outdoor adventures such as fishing, kayaking, hiking and camping.
+Indoors, cooking, playing musical instruments, painting, and playing video games.
 Welcome to my profile!
 Quote of 2026: "But how could you live a life and have no story to tell?" - Dostoevsky</p>
   <hr style="width:30px;">
     <br>
     <details>